-Note.-This Determination, on the 5th October, 1934, applied to the whole of the State of Victoria.
+Note.-This Determination on the 2nd September, 1938, applies to the whole of the State of Victoria.

-IN accordance with the provisions of the Factories and Shops Act 1928 (No. 3677) the Wages Board which, since the 23rd July, 1934, has had the power to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed in the process, trade, or business of-
+I N accordance with the provisions of the Factories and Shops Acts, the Wages Board which, since the 18th July, 1938, has had the power to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed in the process, trade, or business of-

-- (a) manufacturing cereal foods (except in flour mills), spices, condiments, coffee, chicory, cocoa, or any kind of goods commonly known as Grocers' Sundries; - (b) making, tinning, putting up, bottling, wrapping, labelling, or otherwise preparing for sale moulders' blacking, moulders' plumbago preparations, blacklead, boot blacking, boot paste, boot polish, washing blue, harness dressing, harness compounds, ebonite shine, stove polish, knife polish, metal polish; - (c) grinding, tinning, putting up, bottling, wrapping, labelling, or otherwise preparing for sale charcoal or coal dust; and - (d) making soap, washing soda, candles, or starch, has made the following Determination, namely:-

-(1) That on the 5th October, 1934, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+- (a) manufacturing cereal foods (except in flour mills), spices, condiments, coffee, chicory, cocos, or any kind of goods commonly known as Grocers Sundries; - (b) making, tinning, putting up, bottling, wrapping, labelling, or otherwise preparing for sale moulders' blacking, moulders' plumbago preparations, blacklead, boot blacking, boot paste, boot polish, washing blue, harness dressing, harness compounds, ebonite shine, stove polish, knife polish, metal polish; - (c) grinding, tinning, putting up, bottling, wrapping, labelling, or otherwise preparing for sale charcoal or coal dust; and - (d) making soap, washing soda, candles, or starch; - (e) manufacturing or preparing honey "- - has made the following Determination, namely:- - (1) That on the 2nd September, 1938, the last previous determination of this Board shall be revoked and replaced by this Determination.